himelbrand/mobx-react-navigation-store/src/README.md

 of course you don't have to contribute to enjoy this package, so enjoy!

+## Importent
+the docs are not up-to-date, they are correct for version ^0.2.0 , current version is 0.3.0 Added support for TabNavigators , including persist and nested navigators, currently tested only stacks nested inside tabs and not tabs in tabs or tabs in stacks

 ## Why?

 while working with react native I found that I need to use quite often with nested navigators and keeping the navigation state when the user closes the app.